croquet/microverse/staging/docs/CardSpec.md

 ### Description

 A 3D model loaded as part of a card may have its own scale.
-You can use dataTranslation as a "one time" fix to translate the 3D model when loading.
+You can use dataScale as a "one time" fix to scale the 3D model when loading.

 Specifies the xyz scale of the loaded model.
 It defaults to [1, 1, 1] when not specified.
 If you load 3D model interactively by dragging and dropping from your OS, Croquet Microverse adjusts this value so that the card has a reasonably sized 3D model.
 You can specify this value to fix the automatic scaling.